 For businesses, OpenDrive’s Business Unlimited Plan is $29.99/month ($299/year, with no annoying minimum user caveats).
 Their price tiers are straightforward (no hidden costs) and are among the more affordable options on this list.

 However, OpenDrive struggles a bit when it comes to user experience.
-Its desktop interface isn’t the most user-friendly, and its relatively slow transfer speeds put it at a disadvantage compared to its competitors.
+Its desktop interface isn’t the most user-friendly, and its relatively slow speeds of transfer put it at a disadvantage compared to its competitors.
 Nonetheless, if speed isn’t a deal-breaker for you, then OpenDrive could be an attractive solution to your cloud storage needs.

 What’s the Best Unlimited Cloud Storage for Photos and Videos?